 Shared Cabin, Shared Bath, Sand Floor+ more info

-Room facilities:Electric Outlets, Island Taxes Included, Sand Floor, Shared Bathroom, Sheets
+Room facilities:Partial Oceanview, Sand Floor, Shared Bathroom, Sheets, Towels

 We are sorry, this accommodation is not available to book at the moment

-- Guests can choose between private cabins with shared bathrooms or shared cabins with shared bathrooms.
+- Guests can choose between private cabins (either wood or sand floor) with shared bathrooms or shared cabins (3-bed, 4-bed, 6-bed and 8-bed cabins) with shared bathrooms.

-- The island restaurant features gorgeous views of the ocean with spectacular sunsets.
-Breakfasts consist of fresh fruit and "Ojaldre", a tasty fried bread, similar to a doughnut without sugar.
+- Breakfasts consist of fresh fruit and "Ojaldre", a tasty fried bread, similar to a doughnut without sugar.
 Lunch and Dinner meals consist of a choice of fresh fish or chicken with rice and salad.
 Vegetarian options are available.

 - Island Taxes